Prescription (Scots law)

-Despite these reforms, the primary source of law regulating prescription is still the Prescription and Limitation (Scotland) Act 1973.
-The 1973 Act was last subject to major reform under the Prescription (Scotland) Act 2018, which followed on from the SLC's 2017 Report.
+Despite these reforms, the primary source of law regulating prescription is still the Prescription and Limitation (Scotland) Act 1973 (c.
+52).
+The 1973 act was last subject to major reform under the Prescription (Scotland) Act 2018, which followed on from the SLC's 2017 Report.

 Positive prescription

 Positive prescription allows the creation of real rights through the passage of time.
 It was first introduced into Scots law by the Prescription Act 1469 (c.
 4 (S)) and the Prescription Act 1474 (c.
 9 (S)).
 However, it came into greater usage following the Prescription Act 1617 (c.
 12 (S)), an act of the Parliament of Scotland:

 While the wording of the act indicates that positive prescription was introduced to serve as a method of rectifying situations where the lieges (ie: the King of Scot's subjects) had lost important documents proving their ownership of held property, commentators such as Wightman argue that the introduction of positive prescription was actually a "means to legitimise the appropriation of land which had never been granted to the owner in the first place." and the Prescription Act 1617 allowed holders of land to become owner through the passage of 40 years possession.
 This primarily affected lands owned by the Church of Scotland and its officials, following the Reformation in Scotland.

 Today, the usage of positive prescription is strictly limited in application to specific claims, as explained below.